 Parents will be asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school.

-Parents will be asked to complete admission forms, a medical form and provide brief information about their child to help the school to understand their character and personality.
+Parents will be asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character and personality.

 14. Transition